CDAGaming/CraftPresence-Wow-Edition/README.md

 From Having Your Current Biome Show Up, To which Dimension you in, as well as which server your in, The Customization Possibilities are limitless, with the only real limit being how creative you customize your display.

-#### Twitch // CursePack // MultiMC // Technic Support
+#### Twitch // CursePack // MultiMC // MCUpdater // Technic Support
-At this time, CraftPresence will detect whether your Launch Directory contains a Valid Twitch Manifest (manifest.json), a MultiMC Instance (instance.cfg), or a Technic installedPacks File (installedPacks).
+At this time, CraftPresence will detect whether your Launch Directory contains a valid Twitch Manifest (manifest.json), a MultiMC Instance (instance.cfg), a MCUpdater Instance (instance.json), or a Technic installedPacks File (installedPacks).
 If so, It'll put the Packs Name in your Display as well as Show it's Icon (when not in a server).

 As an example, this is how the mod will convert the pack name to an iconKey: